Slow graph bootstrap percolation II: Accelerating properties: Introduction

 It turns out that such a connectivity condition is in fact also \emph{necessary} in order to have a running time that is at most linear.
 Indeed, using our framework for chain constructions, in forthcoming work~\cite{FMSz3} we show that if $H$ is such that for any edge $e\in E(H)$, $\kappa(H-e)\geq 3$ (in particular if $\kappa(H)\geq 4$), then there exists $\eps_H>0$ such that $M_H(n)=\Omega(n^{1+\eps_H})$.
 This extends Theorem \ref{thm:23bound} which can be seen as saying that in order for a connected graph $H$ which is not a cycle to have sublinear maximum running time, it needs to have vertex (and edge) connectivity 1.

 Although the condition that $\final{H}_H=K_{v(H)}$ in Theorem \ref{thm:girth_construction} is quite restrictive, the theorem can still be used to generate interesting examples.
 One such example is $K_5^-$, that is, $K_5$ minus a single edge, which is in contrast to $K_5$ which has (almost) quadratic running time \cite{balogh2019maximum}.
 We give further examples as follows.
-An illustration of $H'_7$ is given in Figure \ref{fig:connectivity}.

 \begin{exmp} Let $k\geq 3$ and $H'_k$ be the $(2k-2)$-vertex graph composed by `gluing together' two cliques of size $k$ along a singular edge $e$ and adding one more edge $e'$ between two non-adjacent vertices.
+(An illustration of $H'_7$ is given in Figure \ref{fig:connectivity}).
+Then $M_{H'_k}(n)=\Theta(n)$. \end{exmp}

-Then $M_{H'_k}(n)=\Theta(n)$. \end{exmp} \begin{proof} The $H'_k$-process on $H'_k$ results in $K_{2k-2}$ after just one step of the process as any missing edge can play the role of $e'$ in a copy of $H'_k$.
+\begin{proof} The $H'_k$-process on $H'_k$ results in $K_{2k-2}$ after just one step of the process as any missing edge can play the role of $e'$ in a copy of $H'_k$.
 Note, moreover that $\kappa(H'_k-e')=2$ as removing the vertices of the edge $e$ disconnects $H'_k-e'$.
-Therefore $H'_k$ satisfies the assumptions of Theorem \ref{thm:girth_construction} and so indeed $M_{H'_k}(n)=\Theta(n)$ where we used Theorem \ref{thm:23bound} for the lower bound on running time here. \end{proof} Note that $\delta(H'_k)=k-1$ and so we can generate graphs $H$ with arbitrarily large minimum degree $\delta(H)$ and linear $M_H(n)$.
+Therefore $H'_k$ satisfies the assumptions of Theorem \ref{thm:girth_construction} and so indeed $M_{H'_k}(n)=\Theta(n)$ where we used Theorem \ref{thm:23bound} for the lower bound on running time here. \end{proof}

+Note that $\delta(H'_k)=k-1$ and so we can generate graphs $H$ with arbitrarily large minimum degree $\delta(H)$ and linear $M_H(n)$.
 Therefore in order to generalise Theorem \ref{thm:23bound} to show that certain conditions are necessary for a running time which is \emph{at most linear}, one should focus on low connectivity conditions (as discussed above and shown in \cite{FMSz3}) rather than small degree conditions.